srinivassaitangudu/helpers1/docs/work_tools/git/all.git.how_to_guide.md

       cross-validation
       33a46b2 George, 2 weeks ago : PTask275 Move class attributes docstrings to init, change logging
       ```
-  - Make sure the files modified in your branch are only the file you expect to
+  - Make sure the files modified in your branch are only the files you expect to
     be modified
     ```
     > git fetch
-    > git checkout &lt;BRANCH>
+    > git checkout <BRANCH>
     > git diff --name-only master..HEAD
     ```
   - If you see that there is a problem, don't push upstream (because the branch